ymolists/website/src/routes/docs/getting-started.md

 ### Configure prebuilds for your projects

-Depending on your git provider, the steps to configure prebuilds vary slightly.
+Depending on your Git provider, the steps to configure prebuilds vary slightly.
 Please refer to the dedicated [Prebuilds](/docs/prebuilds) page for detailed instructions on how to configure prebuilds for your project.

 ## Next steps